 The new Whistleblowing Directive aims to enhance the enforcement of EU law and policies by establishing common minimum standards that protect persons who report breaches of the same.
 Areas of law falling within the Directive’s material scope include public procurement, financial services, environmental protection, consumer protection, and the protection of personal data.

-For legal entities in the private and public sectors, the Directive aims to establishment of channels and procedures for internal reporting and follow-up.
-Accordingly, legal entities in the private sector with 250 or more employees must comply by 17 December 2021, while entities with 50 to 249 employees must do so by 17 December 2023.
+For legal entities in the private and public sectors, Law 4990/2022 aims to establishment of channels and procedures for internal reporting and follow-up.
+Accordingly, legal entities in the private sector with 250 or more employees must comply by 11 May 2023, while entities with 50 to 249 employees must do so by 17 December 2023.

 Obligations according to the new Whistleblowing Directive 2019/1937: